-BALANTINIUM COLI – this comes from water that is contaminated with pig feces, such as pig farm run off water.
-This parasite stays in the intestinal mucous and causes diarrhea.
+BALANTINIUM COLI – this comes from water that is contaminated with pig faeces, such as pig farm run off water.
+This parasite stays in the intestinal mucous and causes diarrhoea.

 ACANTHAMOEBA – can enter the skin through a cut, wound, or through the nostrils.
 Once inside the body, amebas can travel to the lungs and through the bloodstream to other parts of the body, especially the central nervous system (brain and spinal cord).